Nogi Maresuke: Suicide

-Nogi and his wife Shizuko committed suicide by seppuku shortly after the Emperor Meiji's funeral cortege left the palace.
+Nogi and his wife Shizuko died by seppuku shortly after the Emperor Meiji's funeral cortege left the palace.
 The ritual suicide was in accordance with the samurai practice of following one's master to death (junshi).
 In his suicide letter, he said that he wished to expiate for his disgrace in Kyūshū, and for the thousands of casualties at Port Arthur.
 He also donated his body to medical science.